By Todd Clark, President & CEO

 We also know that helping your members improve their financial wellness is critical to driving satisfaction and engagement.
 This is why we have invested in a sophisticated card controls and alerts solution, and we will be soon launching a new credit and debit rewards solution, CO-OP Lifestyle Loyalty.

 Second, Tapping into a Modern Payments Platform.
 Just as important as the solutions you are delivering are the experiences, integration and infrastructure that support them.
 We’re designing our ecosystem to connect the front-end member experience with the backend to improve credit union operational efficiency.
 We want to make it easier for you to know and understand your members so that you can deliver the solutions they want quicker and at scale.

 Credit unions can deliver faster, better service to their cardholders with the addition this year of three new APIs to our CO-OP Developer Portal.
 We launched CO-OP Insights Center so that credit unions can rapidly leverage their data to comprehensively understand their debit and credit portfolios and own more member moments.
-We expanded our expanded our Springboard platform to integrate real-time access across all CO-OP card processing to improve credit union operational efficiency.
+We expanded our Springboard platform to integrate real-time access across all CO-OP card processing to improve credit union operational efficiency.
 And, the investments we made in our CO-OP Contact Center could not have come at a better time, providing an important frontline for credit unions during the height of the pandemic.